All Episodes

 You want to talk about Merrill Lynch wasting money fine and dandy, but the federal government's got no business talking about it because they define wasting money.

-And this is what it infuriates me.
+And this is what infuriates me.

-These holier than now people stand up there.
+These holier-than-now people stand up there.

-I don't care if they're the president, I don't care if they're in the house or the Senate, and they stand up there, the people from the bridge to nowhere, the people who have redundant social program after redundant social program, the people that advertise for new applicants to the food stamp program.
+And they stand up there, the people from the bridge to nowhere, the people who have redundant social program after redundant social program, the people that advertise for new applicants to the food stamp program, the people who devised a welfare program that paid poor mothers to have babies without fathers.

-And we are to sit here and hate Merrill Lynch and the private sector because they're wasting precious federal dollars.
+And we are to sit here and hate Merrill Lynch and the private sector because they're wasting precious federal dollars?

 Sorry, folks, they may be wasting it, but they are pikers compared to the wasteful spending of the federal government.

-This is my whole, these are the last people, elected officials, the president on down, these are the last people to tell anybody else how to do their job.
+These are the last people, elected officials, the president on down, these are the last people to tell anybody else how to do their job.

 They're the last people how to tell anybody what to do.

-I realize they're being given our taxpayer dollars, and that sort of establishes a connection.
+I realize they're being given our taxpayer dollars and that sort of establishes a connection.

-Now, again, I know that this is something that requires a lot of thought to reach this conclusion because see the natural human reaction is the drive-by's see to this.
+Now, again, I know that this is something that requires a lot of thought to reach this conclusion because, see, the natural human reaction is, and the drive-bys see to this, they do a story on this evil guy at some evil bank.

 I think it's Merrill Lynch and John Thane.

-1.2 million, then they itemize it.
+Then they itemize it.

 You know, I watched this.